These celebrity encounters are something we could all use right now

 Lou Diamond Phillips stuck up for me against a really rude customer at a coffee cart I used to work at— Egadsden (@itspronounced48) November 9, 2017

-i tweeted about sitting two rows from madeleine albright on a train to washington and she tweeted at me to come and say hello and when i did she talked to me for awhile and was very sweet and nice— erin ryan (@morninggloria) November 10, 2017
+i tweeted about sitting two rows from madeleine albright on a train to washington and she tweeted at me to come and say hello and when i did she talked to me for awhile and was very sweet and nice— JV Squash Participant (@morninggloria) November 10, 2017

 This story about Carrie Fisher will have everyone crying happy tears: